rsmmr/hilti/doc/binpac/bro/index.rst

     The ``-NN`` output currently does not include all the information shown above.
 Need to fix.

-We see that Bro has found the BinPac++ plugin.
+We see that Bro has found the Spicy plugin.
 The plugin indeed provides our analyzer ``pac2_SSH``, which generates one event ``ssh_banner``.